-Arriving in Mae Taeng about an hour and a half from Chiang Mai city, your group will transfer to a 4WD and continue on to the project to meet the elephants, accompanied by a qualified tour guide.
-After changing into traditional Lanna clothing, get acquainted with the elephants while feeding them fruit and vegetables, and then join them on a one hour trek through the forested mountain trails, feeding them along the way.
-The pace is relaxed, as the elephants will occasionally stop to forage on tree bark and other native foliage as they amble along.
+After changing into traditional Lanna clothing, guests get acquainted with the elephants while feeding them fruit and vegetables, and then join them on a one hour trek through the forested mountain trails, feeding them along the way.
+The pace is relaxed, and the elephants will stop from time to time to forage on native plants as they amble along.
 In the rainy season, the jungle paths may become too muddy and slippery, so instead, the walk will follow nearby grassy trails dotted with wild banana trees.

-Upon returning from your walk, a vegetarian buffet lunch will be laid out for the group, after which you will be shown how to make healthy snacks consisting of a medicinal vine, sticky rice, tamarind, and salt to be set aside for later.
+Upon returning from your walk, a vegetarian buffet lunch will served, after which you will be shown how to make healthy snacks for the elephants consisting of a medicinal vine, sticky rice, tamarind, and salt to be set aside for later.
 Next, it’s time for the elephant’s spa treatment, where they will enjoy being scrubbed with a traditional Northern Thai vine that has been specially prepared.
 The vine helps to keep their skin healthy and protect it from insects.
-The tour ends with one more feeding session, and when the last of the tamarind-rice balls disappear into the appreciative elephant’s giant maws, it’s time to say goodbye and head back to Chiang Mai.
+The tour ends with handing the tamarind-rice balls to the appreciative elephants, followed by an exciting white water rafting adventure down the Mae Taeng River.

-By joining this project you are helping to support ethical elephant tourism and provide a better life for elephants.
+By joining this project you are helping to support ethical elephant tourism and provide a better life for elephants in Thailand.
 The activities offered are sympathetic to natural elephant behavior, giving them the freedom to socialize and forage, while at the same time offering guests a meaningful and educational encounter with these remarkable animals.
 The elephants are not coerced to do anything that they don’t want to and in the cool season they may not be keen to take a bath.

 Walk with Elephants